deusExMac/TwitterSearch/README.md

 ## Preparing the configuration file

 Before executing TwitterSearch, you need to make sure that **some parameters, required by TwitterSearch, have the proper values**.
 These parameter settings are related to the Twitter bearer token that you have received from your Twitter developer account.
-One way of setting these parameters are via the configuration file that the application supports.
+One way of setting these parameters is via the configuration file that the application supports.

 ### Why the need to prepare the configuration file
 Upon execution, TwitterSearch is able to load/read required parameter settings from a configuration file.
 The configuration file contains the settings required for the execution of commands supported.
 Some parameter settings may be specified or overridden at runtime by specifying arguments on TwitterSearch’s command shell (see section [Supported Shell Commands](#supported-shell-commands) ). **However, for some other important settings, the configuration file is the only way to set the proper values.**